JuergenGutsch/blog/_source/sponsors.md

 ---
 layout: page
 title: Information for blog sponsors
+description: Currently I’m using Google AdWords to get some money out of the effort I push into my blog.
+Actually I’d like to remove Google AdWords to provide more valuable and more relevant advertisement to the readers.
+I don't want to annoy readers with AdWords banners and unrelated content.
 author: Jürgen Gutsch
 comments: false
 ---

 ## Looking for a sponsor

-Currently I’m using Google AdWords to get some money out of the effort I push into my blog.
+Currently I’m using Google AdWords to get some money out of the effort I'm currently pushing into my blog.
 Actually I’d like to remove Google AdWords to provide more valuable and more relevant advertisement to the readers.
 I don't want to annoy readers with AdWords banners and another downside of AdWords is that it get’s blocked by ad-blocker, so it doesn't reach all of the readers.

  I’d like to add a short note at the end of every blog post similar to Scott Hanselman’s blog where he is mentioning the current sponsor of that specific post.